My Experience with DBS Treasures

 Wealth Management Account Experience

-To get around this, I have to first top up cash into the WMA and then purchase Unit Trusts from there—an unnecessary inconvenience.
+To get around this issue, I have to first top up cash into my WMA and then purchase Unit Trusts from there—an unnecessary inconvenience.

-A further slap of surprise, the minimum lump-sum investment that I can place has now been raised from $100 to $1,000.
+Another slap of surprise, the minimum lump-sum investment that I can place for the Unit Trust fund that I have been purchasing has now been risen from $100 to $1,000

 Will I Stay with DBS Treasures Next Year?